Pterostylis lustra

-Pterostylis lustra, commonly known as the small sickle greenhood, is a species of orchid endemic to south-eastern Australia.
+Pterostylis lustra, commonly known as small sickle greenhood, is a species of orchid endemic to south-eastern Australia.
 Flowering plants have three to five bright green leaves at the base of the flowering stem and a single green and white, sickle-shaped flower.

 Description

 Pterostylis lustra is a terrestrial, perennial, deciduous, herb with an underground tuber.
 Flowering plants have between three and five bright green, egg-shaped to lance-shaped leaves in a loose group at base of the flowering stem, each leaf 20–60 mm long and 8–15 mm wide.
 A single flower 30–50 mm long and 20–27 mm wide is borne on a spike 80–200 mm high.
 The flowers are green, white and sickle-shaped.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column but the dorsal sepal is longer than the petals and tapers to a point.
 The lateral sepals are erect with a gap between them and the galea, have thread-like tips 20-30mm long and there is a broad notch in the sinus between them.
 The labellum is dark-coloured, blunt, 15–25 mm long, about 3 mm wide and protrudes above the sinus.
 Flowering occurs from late October to February.